catalyst-cloud/catalystcloud-docs/source/load-balancer/layer-7.rst

   export VIP_PORT_ID=`openstack loadbalancer show lb_test_2 -f value -c vip_port_id`
   openstack floating ip set --port $VIP_PORT_ID $FIP

 *****************
 Testing the setup
 *****************

-Place a copy of the files below on to each of the endpoint servers.
+Place a copy of the files below on to each of the compute instances.

-Server 1
+Compute instance 1

-**script** flask_login.py

 .. code-block:: python